Upstatement/skela-wp-theme/MULTISITE.md

 ![](https://paper-attachments.dropbox.com/s_E2E20ECA9384D2EC84AC7E267F57CE88F99A1E729B7D89FCC58370D717AC0FD7_1580360656682_image.png)

-To add a new site, click on the ‘Add New’ button at the top.
+To add a new site, click on the `Add New` button at the top.

-On the ‘Add New Site’ page, provide the site’s address.
+On the `Add New Site` page, provide the site’s address.
 You don’t need to type the full address, just the part you want to use as subdomain or sub-directory.

 Add a site title, and enter the site admin’s email address.
-Click on the ‘Add Site’ button in the bottom left when you’re done.
+Click on the `Add Site` button in the bottom left when you’re done.

 Make sure you’re able to visit your new site’s home page and WordPress dashboard without error.